RBrsh/BooDo/README.md

 # BooDo
+##Overview & Requirements
-Simple single user to-do application, that provides only API access.
+Simple single user to-do application, that provides only API access and in early development stages.

-CRUD to-dos, get past due to-dos.

-Dockerfile included ...

-# Endpoints

-/todos
+User can perform CRUD operations on multiple todos.
+User can mark todos as done.
+User can get overdue tasks.

+- /todos/
-/todos/overdue
+- /todos/overdue

-todo
-add versions of api maybe
+- /todos/done
+- /todos/{todo_id}

+# Running the App Locally
+The goal is to run the app in Docker.
+Make sure you have Docker installed, clone this repo, build docker image and run it.